 2. Revive your brake pads

 Brake pads are a very important part of your bike.
 Without them, you would be stopping your bike Flintstone style.
-Over time, brake pads tend to wear down leaving it in a glaze like condition from the friction and heat between the rim and the pad.
+Over time, brake pads tend to wear down leaving it in a glaze-like condition from the friction and heat between the rim and the pad.
 By lightly scrubbing the brake pad surface with sandpaper, you will have brake pads that are just like new.
-So just take the few minutes to take care of your brake pads as sandpaper is way less expensive than buying new ones.
+So just take a few minutes to take care of your brake pads as sandpaper is way less expensive than buying new ones.

 Whether you’re a freelancer or an entrepreneur trying to get your business off the ground, in today’s world you won’t get very far without a website to describe your business and products to potential customers.
-Today 80% of customers google and item before purchasing, that means you NEED a digital presence.
+Today 80% of customers google an item before purchasing, which means you NEED a digital presence.
 Work with an experienced long island web design company that will keep customer conversion at the forefront of the process and leave you with a website that generates revenue.

 3. Clean up your rims

 Rims are very expensive to replace.
 Rims have a tendency to wear down pretty quickly without proper care and replacing them isn’t easy.
 These days, bicycles are made with the wheels attached so if the rim breaks, you may have to replace the entire wheel.
 To keep your rims lasting longer, simply wipe them down after each ride.
 This will remove any dirt, dust, and road salt that may get stuck to the rims and brake blocks.
-By taking a few minutes to clean them up will not only slow down the wear and tear, it will save you money by having to replace them too.
+By taking a few minutes to clean them up will not only slow down the wear and tear, but it will also save you money by having to replace them too.

 4. Use nail polish to cover up scratches

-It is virtually impossible to keep your bike free from getting scratches, nicks and dents.
+It is virtually impossible to keep your bike free from getting scratches, nicks, and dents.
 Thank goodness nail polish has other functions than to make you look pretty.
 While nail polish won’t fix a dent, you can make your bike look a little better if you apply nail polish sparingly to nicks and scratches.
-With so many varieties of colors, you should have no problem finding a good match to your bike.
+With so many varieties of colors, you should have no problem finding a good match for your bike.

 5. Occasionally re-adjust your seat post